Opening a Restaurant: The Restaurant Checklist

 Secure financing

-You have the vision and you have a marketing plan.
-That’s awesome, but you need to ensure you have enough money to get everything up and running.
-Often, you’ll need to secure financing.
-This can be a bit of a process, so make sure you get this set up well before you open your restaurant.
+You have the vision and an awesome marketing plan, but you must ensure you have enough money to get everything up and running.
+Often, you’ll need to secure financing, which can be a bit of a process.
+So, ensure you get this set up well before opening your restaurant.

-Even if you plan to pay your startup expenses out of pocket, it’s a good idea to establish a separate business bank account and such so that you can keep your business finances separate from your personal ones.
+Even if you plan to pay your startup expenses out of pocket, it’s a good idea to establish a separate business bank account to keep your business finances separate from your personal ones.
 Also, setting up a business account will make it easier to get business loans should you need them at any point.
 Remember that investing in your company early is important.
 Don’t be afraid to spend money to advertise and create a great guest experience.
 Money spent upfront could result in great returns down the road.

 Sign a lease

-You can’t have a restaurant if you don’t have a restaurant.
-It sounds simple, but it’s critical to find a property to lease or buy early in the game.
+You can’t have a restaurant without a restaurant.
+It sounds simple, but finding a property to lease or buy early in the game is critical.
 Don’t try to rush this.
-Location is very important, so be sure to take that into consideration.
-Also think about the layout of the building and the size.
+Location is very important, so be sure to consider that.
+Also, think about the layout and size of the building.
 Will it serve your purposes?

 Don’t rush into something, but also understand your budgetary limitations.
 If you establish a successful restaurant and you outgrow the space, you can aim to move to a bigger one.
 On the other hand, if you overpay for a large space and never build a big enough customer base, you’ll wish you’d started smaller.